PassKit/passkit-golang-grpc-quickstart/README.md

 ## Prerequisites
 1. Create a PassKit account.
 Sign up for free [HERE](https://app.passkit.com/).

-2. Generate & Download your SDK credentials by clicking the 'GENERATE NEW SDK CREDENTIALS' button from the Developer Tools page in the [portal][https://app.passkit.com/app/account/developer-tools].
+2. Generate & Download your SDK credentials by clicking the 'GENERATE NEW SDK CREDENTIALS' button from the Developer Tools page in the [portal](https://app.passkit.com/app/account/developer-tools).

 ## Quickstart
 By completing this Quickstart, you will be able to issue a membership card for a new member.

 1. Ensure your followed the steps in [prerequisites](#prerequisites).

-2. Install passkit-io-go with:
+2. Install PassKit Golang SDK with:
    ```go
    go get -u github.com/PassKit/passkit-golang-sdk
    ```